Plan A Visit To These Michelin Star Restaurants - The Gloss Magazine

 This entry bodes well for chef patron of Terre, Vincent Crepel whose Michelin star aspirations are no secret.
 The destination restaurant has garnered rave reviews since opening last year and should you plan to visit, you can expect a dramatic culinary journey that sets Terre apart.
 The guide commented that Terre is “a thoroughly grand and sophisticated affair located in the main house at the Castlemartyr Resort”. www.terre.ie

-The Bishops Buttery at Cashel Palace, Cashel, Co Tipperary
+The Bishop’s Buttery at Cashel Palace, Cashel, Co Tipperary

-Culinary Director at Cashel Palace, Stephen Hayes and Head Chef at The Bishops Buttery, Darragh O’Flaherty are likely as proud as punch to read the Michelin inspectors views on this relative newbie on the Irish dining scene.
+Culinary director at Cashel Palace, Stephen Hayes and head chef at The Bishop’s Buttery, Darragh O’Flaherty are likely as proud as punch to read the Michelin inspectors views on this relative newbie on the Irish dining scene.
 The guide described the restaurant as “a striking, vaulted room set in the cellars of a beautifully restored Palladian manor house, which was once home to the Archbishops of Cashel.
-The concise menu uses plenty of local Tipperary produce and the detailed dishes are boldly flavoured and as elegantly dressed as the room.” www.cashelpalacehotel.ie
+The concise menu uses plenty of local Tipperary produce and the detailed dishes are boldly flavoured and as elegantly dressed as the room.” www.cashelpalacehotel.ie.

 Fontana, Hollywood, Co Down